helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 This method will need to be deployed along with or soon after Beaconing.
 It assumes an existing reward structure that biases PoC rewards towards receivers vs transmitters.
 One such method is described in [HIP-15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md).
-This deployment will effect all Hotspot owners.
+This deployment will affect all Hotspot owners.
 Current Hotspot owners will likely see a significant change in earnings (either up or down) based on the new reward methodology.
 It will also require significant documentation update on how proof-of-coverage is performed and rewarded.

 # Success Metrics

-Success will be determined if rewards encourage breadth and depth of coverage resulting a faster buildout of a ubuiquitous, redundant and reliable network.
+Success will be determined if rewards encourage breadth and depth of coverage resulting a faster buildout of a ubiquitous, redundant and reliable network.